scaredos/cfresearch/README.md

 - In the `POST` requests, it includes an unknown `r:` parameter, `id:`, which is the visitor id, and `g-captcha-response:`, which is the Google Captcha Response from `https://www.google.com/recaptcha/api2/userverify?k=XXXXX`
 The `r:` parameter is from `1300-1500` characters (normally) and includes the IP of the user and the request headers Most likely used for CloudFlare analytics or other forms of analytics
-> Partial Credit: https://syrinsecurity.net/ | Helped discover the usage of the `r:` parameter

 > To Patch: `Follow Steps at Bottom`